miquido/conduit-connector-azure-storage/README.md

 ## Testing

-Run `make test` to run all the unit and integration tests.
+Run `make test` to run all the unit and integration tests, which require Docker to be installed and running.
+The command will handle starting and stopping docker containers for you.

 ## References